 The results of breast reduction surgery will be long-lasting.
 Your new breast size should help relieve you from the pain and physical limitations experienced prior to breast reduction.
 You will find it easier to wear certain styles of clothing and swim suits.
 Your better-proportioned figure will likely enhance your self image and boost your self-confidence.
 However, over time your breasts can change due to aging, weight fluctuations, hormonal factors and gravity.
 You will be able to retain your new look longer if you maintain your weight and keep a healthy lifestyle.

-Special note: Because a breast reduction can affect breast function, if you are planning to become pregnant, discuss this with Dr. Alexander.
+Special note: Because a breast reduction can affect breast function, if you are planning to become pregnant, discuss this with Dr. Alexander and Dr. Kaplan.
 Changes that occur in the breasts during pregnancy can minimize or reverse the improvement a breast reduction provides.
 Likewise, plans for significant weight loss should also be discussed.